Risk Factors Dashboard

 HTS Patents

 Since the discovery of high temperature superconductors in 1986, rapid technical advances have characterized the HTS industry, which in turn have resulted in a large number of patents, including overlapping patents, relating to superconductivity.
 As a result, the patent situation in the field of HTS technology and products is unusually complex.
 We have obtained licenses to patents and patent applications covering some HTS materials.
 We currently have non-exclusive rights to a fundamental U.S. patent (U.S. 8,060,169 B1) covering 2G and similar HTS wire and applications and may elect in the future to allow our rights under this license to lapse.
+In addition to our owned patents and patent applications in 2G HTS wire, we have obtained licenses from (i) MIT for the MOD process we use to deposit the YBCO layer, and (ii) Alcatel-Lucent on the YBCO material.
 However, we may have to obtain additional licenses to HTS materials.
+Our HTS wire patents will begin to expire in 2024, with the latest set to expire in 2039.

 Wind Patents

 Under our Windtec™ Solutions brand, we design a variety of wind turbine systems and license these designs, including expertise and patent rights, to third parties for an upfront fee, plus in some cases, future royalties.
 Our wind turbine designs are covered by patents and patents pending worldwide on wind turbine technology.
 We have patent coverage on the unique design features of our blade pitch control system, which ensures optimal aerodynamic flow conditions on the turbine blades and improves system efficiency and performance.
 The pitch system includes a patented SafetyLOCK™ feature that causes the blades to rotate to a feathered position to prevent the rotor blades from spinning during a fault.
+Our wind patents will begin to expire in 2025, with the latest set to expire in 2039.

 Trade Secrets